2014 Gaza War: Violations

 Both Israel and Hamas argue that the other violated the 2012 ceasefire agreement, resulting in 1 Israeli and 8 Gazan deaths and 5 Israeli and 66 Gazan injuries.
 According to the Israeli Security Agency (Shabak) there was a sharp decrease in attacks from Gaza in 2013.
 Nevertheless, 63 rockets (average 5 per month) were launched in 36 rocket attacks in addition to various mortar attacks, all prohibited by the November 2012 ceasefire.
 The Palestinian Centre for Human Rights (PCHR) reported monthly Israeli attacks involving drones, missiles, small arms fire and airstrikes.
 Six of the deaths in Gaza occurred in the border area's Access Restricted Areas (ARAs, non-demarcated zones within Gazan territory unilaterally defined by Israel as being of restricted access), despite the ceasefire's prohibition on Israeli attacks on these areas.
 OCHAO, more broadly sourced data, reported 11 deaths in Gaza and 81 injuries for 2013.

 In the first three months after the IDF Operation Pillar of Defense, according to Ben White, two mortar shells struck Israeli territory, while four Gazans were shot dead and 91 were wounded by Israeli forces who fired inside Gazan territory on 63 occasions, made 13 incursions into the Strip, and attacked the Gazan fishing fleet 30 times.
 Israeli attacks on Gaza steadily increased during the second half of 2013, notwithstanding the decrease in attacks from Gaza.

 From December 2012 to late June/early July 2014, Hamas did not fire rockets into Israel, and tried to police other groups doing so.
 These efforts were largely successful; Netanyahu stated in March 2014 that the rocket fire in the past year was the "lowest in a decade."
 According to Shabak, in the first half of 2014 there were 181 rocket attacks compared to 55 rocket attacks in whole 2013.

 As occasional rocket fire continued, the blockade of Gaza continued in direct violation of the ceasefire agreement.
 "Crossings were repeatedly shut and buffer zones were reinstated.
 Imports declined, exports were blocked, and fewer Gazans were given exit permits to Israel and the West Bank."

 Israel halted construction material going to Gaza after it stated that it had discovered a tunnel leading into Israel, some 300 m from a kibbutz.
 The IDF said it was the third tunnel discovered that year and that the previous two were packed with explosives.

 According to the Israeli Ministry of Foreign Affairs, there were 85 rocket attacks in the first five months of 2014.
 Most of the 85 rockets were fired in March, after the IDF killed 3 members of Islamic Jihad.
 The members of the PIJ say they were firing rockets in response to an incursion by Israeli tanks and bulldozers into Gazan territory east of the Khan Yunis area.
-The IDF said they were conducting routine military patrols near the Gaza border when they came under fire, and thus responded with airstrikes.Tzvi Ben-Gedalyahu, "IDF Kills Three Terrorists Immediately after Mortar Shell Attack", 11 March 2014.
+The IDF said they were conducting routine military patrols near the Gaza border when they came under fire, and thus responded with airstrikes.